19 Different Types Of Pedicures: Most Effective Pedicures For Every Occasion

 Many people ask how to pedicure at home.
 While there is no one way to go about it, here is a pedicure that will surely make your feet happy!
 A wine pedicure involves soaking the feet in wine rather than water.
 This type of pedicure is especially great for people looking specifically for an anti-aging treatment for their feet.

 The phytoalexin antioxidant called resveratrol found in red grape wine is a useful antioxidant and anti-inflammatory compound for the skin.
-It can combat calluses and dryness, making your feet softer.
-Red and white wine extracts also have skin and tissue regenerative properties that can heal cracked heels.
+It may help combat free radicals that contribute to the aging process and damage skin cells (22).
+Additionally, the natural acids like lactic acid in wine may help exfoliate the feet, softening rough patches and calluses (23).
+Red and white wine extracts also have skin and tissue regenerative properties that can heal cracked heels (24).

 18. Shanghai Pedicure